The Great American Bash (2005): Preliminary matches

 The first match on the card was between MNM (Johnny Nitro and Joey Mercury, managed by Melina) and The Legion of Doom (Heidenreich and Road Warrior Animal) for the WWE Tag Team Championship.
 During the match, Nitro hit Animal with one of the championship belts, but Animal retaliated by powerslamming him.
 Animal and Heidenreich then performed the doomsday device on Nitro and scored the pin to win the match and the titles.

 The next match was between Booker T (managed by Sharmell) and Christian.
 Booker T won the match after performing a scissors kick.

 In the next match, Orlando Jordan faced Chris Benoit for the United States Championship.
 During the match, Jordan removed the top turnbuckle pad.
 Benoit attempted to slam Jordan but Jordan avoided the attack and instead forced Benoit to run into the exposed turnbuckle.
 Jordan scored the pin to win the match and retain the title.

 The fourth match was between The Undertaker and Muhammad Hassan (managed by Daivari) to determine the #1 contender for the World Heavyweight Championship.
-During Hassan's entrance, men in masks accompanied him to the ring to represent his Arabic culture.
-The masked men proceeded to interfered in the match, but Undertaker retaliated and removed all of the masked men from the ring.
-Midway through the match, Undertaker attempted to use a Tombstone piledriver on Hassan, but Hassan escaped the move and attempted a Clothesline.
+During Hassan's entrance, he was accompanied by the same masked men who attacked The Undertaker on SmackDown! weeks prior.
+The masked men proceeded to interfere in the match, but The Undertaker retaliated and removed all of the masked men from the ring.
+Midway through the match, The Undertaker attempted to use a Tombstone piledriver on Hassan, but Hassan escaped the move and attempted a Clothesline.
 The Undertaker countered by chokeslamming Hassan and scored the pinfall on Hassan to win the match and become the #1 contender.
-Following this, Undertaker executed a Last Ride through the stage floor on Hassan, writing him out of storylines.
+Following this, The Undertaker executed a Last Ride through the stage floor on Hassan, writing him out of storylines.

 The next match was between The Mexicools and The Blue World Order in a six-man tag team match.
 At the match's end, Super Crazy executed a moonsault onto Big Stevie Cool from the top ring rope, and Psicosis performed a leg drop.
 Psicosis proceeded to pin Big Stevie and win the match for his team.